I-Land: Teamwork

 The trainees' second mission is designed to test and develop their teamwork.
-Both the I-Landers and the Grounders must perform a remix of "Fire" by BTS, given six days to prepare.
+Both the I-Landers and the Grounders must perform a remix of "Fire" by BTS, and are given six days to prepare.
 The scoring system from the theme song mission will be used; however, the highest individual scoring I-Lander is given a dropout exemption card, which can be used on any of the I-Landers, including himself.
 If the card is used, the next dropout candidate will automatically be demoted to the Ground.
-If there were no dropouts from I-Land in this round, the Grounders will not be able to perform at all.
+If there are no dropouts from I-Land in this round, the Grounders will not be able to perform at all.

-Jay and Ni-ki become the leaders of the Grounders, while Lee Hee-seung is the leader of the I-Landers.
+Jay and Ni-Ki become the leaders of the Grounders, while Lee Hee-seung is the leader of the I-Landers.
 Two days before the test, Rain and DOOBU evaluate the Grounders, and Zico, Pdogg and Son Sung-deuk evaluate the I-Landers as a midpoint check.
 The I-Landers receive a teamwork score of 80 and an average score of 78 and therefore choose four contestants to be moved out from the I-Land.
-Having received the highest individual score, K uses his dropout exemption card to save Yang Jung-won, and Ta-ki moves to the Ground instead.
-Both received five votes; however, Ta-ki's higher individual score initially saved him from being dropped.
+Having received the highest individual score, K uses his dropout exemption card to save Yang Jung-won, and Taki moves to the Ground instead.
+Both received five votes; however, Taki's higher individual score initially saved him from being dropped.